2027 Election: Goodluck Jonathan's Former Aide Shares Why Peter Obi Can Never Win

 Nigeria’s First Lady, Senator Oluremi Tinubu, turned 65 on Sunday, September 21, and received congratulatory messages from many politicians.

 In a tweet on Sunday night, September 21, Obi joined millions of Nigerians in wishing the First Lady a happy birthday.
-Before her anniversary, the president's wife asked well-wishers to redirect their gifts towards the completion of the long-abandoned National Library project.
-Reacting, the former Anambra state governor said although the First Lady's call looks noble and selfless on the surface, "beneath it lies an indictment of our nation."
+Before her birthday, the president's wife asked well-wishers to redirect their gifts towards the completion of the long-abandoned National Library project.

-The presidential hopeful questioned why the First Lady must "beg for charity" to build the National Library, Abuja, which he called "the very temple of knowledge."
+The presidential hopeful questioned why the First Lady should "beg for charity" to build the National Library, Abuja, which he called "the very temple of knowledge."
 However, Obi's "we are finished" choice of words was strongly fumed at by many Nigerians.
 A few commenters sided with him.

 Read also